martinmoene/observer-ptr-lite/README.md

 Installation
 ------------
 *observer-ptr* is a single-file header-only library.
-Put `observer-ptr.h` in the [include](include) folder directly into the project source tree or somewhere reachable from your project.
+Put [observer_ptr.h](include/nonstd/observer_ptr.h) in the [include](include) folder directly into the project source tree or somewhere reachable from your project.

 Building the tests